 After graduating from Kenyon College in 2013 with a B.A. in political science, I taught American history at Hefei No. 8 Senior Middle School in Hefei, China.
 I then served as a Peace Corps Community Health Volunteer in the Eastern Adamawa region of Cameroon, before returning to Hefei to teach English at Anhui Agricultural University.

-My research is supported by a University Distinguished Fellowship from the Michigan State University Graduate School, and a Foreign Language and Area Studies (FLAS) fellowship from the U.S. Department of Education.
+My research is supported by a University Distinguished Fellowship from the Michigan State University Graduate School, and Foreign Language and Area Studies (FLAS) fellowships from the U.S. Department of Education for the study of Hausa and Mandarin Chinese.